watch command in Linux runs other commands on a regular interval, then displays the output in the terminal. Here’s how to use it!

 Now you know all about the

 watch command on Linux.
-Although it’s a simple program, if you use it properly, it can be quite useful.
+Although it’s a simple program, it can be helpful if you use it properly.